msakuta/patchjuggler/README.md

 It is very likely that they are actually identical if you are running the programs in the same computer, because the packets are not actually sent over the network.

 ![screenshot](images/screenshot.png)

+# Boids simulation

+See [this document](BOID.md) for more description for the boids simulation model.